Scope

 An independent second check can also have limitations and can bring its own risk if not introduced correctly.
 Examples of this include:

-When implementing a new safety intervention such as an independent second check, the conditions or limitations on its use should be clearly communicated to staff so they are aware of their responsibilities.
-It is also necessary to monitor the use of the check in line with legislative requirements and organisational policy.
+When implementing a new safety intervention such as a check, the conditions or limitations on its use should be clearly communicated so staff are aware of their responsibilities.
+Use of the check must also be monitored in line with legislative requirements and organisational policy.
+Good change management processes should be followed, for example the NHS Improving Quality plan, do, study, act (PDSA) learning handbook.

 An organisation may choose to increase or decrease the checking requirements for each process or staff group dependent on location-specific factors such as (but not limited to):

-The organisation will need to describe which staff groups can be included in the checking process, and the responsibility and accountability of the practitioner.
-Staff to consider include registered and non-registered individuals, and may include the patient.
+The organisation will need to describe the responsibility and accountability of practitioners and which staff groups can be included in the checking process.
+The process may include registered and non-registered staff, and may also include the patient.
 Competence must be assured.

 Governance

-A formal governance system should clearly define the responsibilities for all staff undertaking processes for all stages of the medicines journey, from procurement to administration.
-It is recommended that there is an overarching local policy, which includes reference to the key fundamentals.
+A formal governance system should clearly define the responsibilities for all staff undertaking processes at all stages of the medicines journey, from procurement to administration.
+An overarching local policy that includes reference to the key fundamentals is recommended.

-The organisation’s policy for the use of independent second checks (and other safety interventions) should specify suitable audits and timetables, along with the reporting mechanism and the responsible committee.
+The organisation’s policy for checking (and other safety interventions) should specify suitable audits and timetables, along with the reporting mechanism and the responsible committee.

 Monitoring

-Organisations should have processes in place to monitor, review and re-evaluate the implementation of safety interventions, which may include, but are not limited to:
+Organisations should have processes in place to monitor, review and re-evaluate the implementation of safety interventions, including, but not limited to:

 Update history